Simona Pop: Personal life

 Pop was born in Satu Mare to a Hungarian father and Romanian mother.
 Pop took up fencing at CS Satu Mare, one of the main fencing centres in Romania, under the coaching of Francisc Csiszar who went on to train her for twelve years.

 She obtained her bacalaureat, majoring in mathematics and computer science, at the Mihai Eminescu National College.
 She studies accounting and information management at the Vasile Goldiș Western University of Arad.

 In 2012, she married Adrian Pop, a member of Romania's national men's épée team.

 Career

-Pop earned a silver medal at the 2008 Junior World Championships in Acireale, then at the 2009 Summer Universiade in Belgrade.
-She was briefly selected into the national team during the injury of team captain Ana Maria Brânză, then served as reserve upon Brânză's return.
+Pop earned a silver medal at the 2008 Junior World Championships in Acireale, and another at the 2009 Summer Universiade in Belgrade.
+She was briefly selected for the national team during the injury of team captain Ana Maria Brânză, then served as reserve upon Brânză's return.
 She became Romania's number 2 in the reshuffling that followed the 2012 Summer Olympics and the retirement of Simona Gherman, Anca Măroiu, and Loredana Dinu.
 She also transferred to CSA Steaua București, of which national team colleagues Brânză and Maria Udrea are also members.